iberflow/laravel-model-generator/README.md

 # Model generator
 Laravel 5 model generator for an existing schema.
-It plug into your existing database and generate models based on the existing tables.
+It plugs into your existing database and generate models based on the existing tables.

 # Installation
 Add ```"ignasbernotas/schema-model-generator": "dev-master"``` to your composer.json file.